dometdemont/DO288-apps/nodejs-helloworld/README.md

     - MGMT is mandatory: all nodes should be connected to the MGMT interface
     - PUBLIC: optional external IP address of nodes visible through an address translation (mandatory for OpenStack nodes)
     - DATA1-4: optional private networks
-- interface: name of the network interface on the target
+- interface: name of the network interface on the target, consisting in a common root text and a positif integer, typically eth1, eth2, etc. or ens3, ens4, ens5...
+  All interfaces must have a common root name, typically mixing eth and ens is not supported.
 - mask: Netmasks should be consistent across networks
   The first netmask in the table sets the network width for all networks.
   This width defines the maximum number of nodes and networks; it should be in the range 0 to 8, ie:
     - from mask 255.255.255.0: width: 8, 1 network, 256 nodes
     - to mask 255.255.255.255: width: 1, 256 networks, 1 node
     - recommended: 255.255.255.224: width: 5, 8 networks, 32 nodes
-- portgroup: VMware specific; unused on OpenStack

 ### OpenShiftNodes
 OpenShift 4.x clusters definitions